 Willows (Census Tract 104) and the surround area, as well as the area surrounding Orland (Census Tract 101).
 The unincorporated County contains approximately 3,835 family households compared to 5,221 total households, representing approximately 73.5% of the total households in the unincorporated area.
 Compared to the City of Orland, the unincorporated area of the County contains a lower percentage of family households, as the approximately 83.5% of the total households in the City of Orland (or 2,130 households) are family households.
 In comparison, approximately 61.6% of the total households in the City of Willows (or 1,425 households) are family households (source: 2019 ACS 5-Year Estimates Table ID S2501).
 In comparison to Tehama County to the north and Mendocino County to the west, Glen County has a higher concentration of married households with children.
-The pattern of families with children and contrasting that with the very low- and low-income populations by block group (Figure V-16), families with children present do not correlate with the highest percentages of very low and low income populations.
-While there are concentrations of families with children present include areas with mid-range very low and low income populations (25-50%) and upper mid-range (50-75%), distribution is similar to the income levels across block groups in the County and not correlated with lowest income areas.
+The pattern of familial status in Glenn County is similar to Colusa County to the south and Butte County to the east.
+Looking at the presence of families with children and contrasting that with the very low- and low-income populations by block group (Figure V-16), families with children present do not correlate with the highest percentages of very low and low income populations.
+While there are concentrations of families with children present include areas with mid-range very low and low income populations (25-50%) and upper mid-range (50-75%), distribution is similar to the income levels across block groups in the County and not correlate with lowest income areas.
 Based on the above, it appears that there are not significant patterns of segregation impacting family households.